splax-s/peep/docs/ingress.md

 docker compose exec nginx nginx -s reload
 ```

-Access the deployment via `http://<project-slug>.peep.com:8080` (the compose file maps container port 80 to host 8080).
+Access the deployment via `http://<project-slug>.peep.com:8080` (the compose file maps container port 80 to host 8080 and sets `INGRESS_PUBLIC_PORT=8080`).
+In Kubernetes or other ingress controllers, set `INGRESS_PUBLIC_PORT=0` to omit the port and rely on standard 80/443 routing.
 Automatic reloads are handled through the Docker socket; if you prefer a shell-based command, set `NGINX_RELOAD_COMMAND` and omit `NGINX_CONTAINER_NAME`.

 > **Note:** The generated configs default to proxying via `host.docker.internal`.
 On Linux hosts where this alias is unavailable, update the ingress service template or provide a fixed host IP before reloading the proxy.